Dodo bird verdict: Opposition

 Research supporting differences among different treatments for specific disorders is now reflected in the latest EST guidelines.
 ESTs are developed from multiple control trial tests to evaluate which therapies yield the best results for specific disorders.
 These disorders include, but are not limited to, major depressive disorder, anxiety disorder, panic disorder, and OCD.
 According to the Ethics Code of the American Psychological Association (APA), psychologists and therapists have an obligation to avoid harming their clients in any way.
 ESTs are a major component in this movement.
 By using specific therapies clinically proven to improve certain disorders, therapists are avoiding further damage to their patients.
 However, supporting the idea of ESTs inevitably implies that some therapies are in fact more efficacious than others for particular disorders.

 There is also research suggesting that some treatments might be harmful.
 Indeed, "if psychotherapy is powerful enough to do good, it may be powerful enough to do harm".
 Some psychotherapies can be labeled as unhelpful, meaning they give no assistance, while others fall under the category of harmful, meaning they are actually damaging or dangerous to the patient.
-When identifying a "harmful" treatment it is important to note the distinction between "harm that can be caused by a disorder and harm that can be caused by the application of a treatment".
+When identifying a "harmful" treatment, there is a distinction between "harm that can be caused by a disorder and harm that can be caused by the application of a treatment".
 The negative outcomes of some psychotherapies are becoming an alarming reality in the field of clinical psychology.
 Studies have shown that individuals exhibited negative responses to treatment in some substance abuse work, some types of grief therapy, and certain therapeutic techniques with trauma and PTSD patients.
 While those studies that support the Dodo bird verdict focus on the importance of building a client–therapist relationship, some studies have "identified a number of other relationship factors that may interfere with or negatively impact therapeutic change".
 The emerging evidence to the effect that there are possibly harmful psychotherapies is not only contradictory to the "all therapies are equal" stance of the Dodo bird verdict, but may also point out problems implicating the APA's Code of Ethics.
 Many meta-analyses show that there are treatments that do yield more positive outcomes for specific disorders.
 However, proof that some treatments actually harm patients instead of helping them further erodes support for the Dodo bird verdict.